The Miniaturist: Awards and honours

 In 2015 the novel also received a nomination for the Desmond Elliott Prize.

 Adaptations

-BBC One debuted a three-part, 2.5-hour television adaptation of the novel in the UK on 26 December 2017.
+BBC One debuted a two-part, 2.5-hour television adaptation of the novel in the UK on 26 December 2017.
 The adaptation was written by John Brownlow, directed by Guillem Morales, and produced by The Forge in conjunction with the BBC and Masterpiece.
 The series was filmed on location Leiden in the Netherlands and the United Kingdom.
 It starred Anya Taylor-Joy as Nella, Romola Garai as Marin, Emily Berrington as The Miniaturist, and Alex Hassell as Johannes.
 Episode 1 was seen by 4.52 million viewers and Episode 2 by fewer than 4.31 million viewers.